-We empower clinicians to focus on patient care and relationships by providing what we believe is a superior workplace environment, as well as clinical and technology capabilities to deliver high-quality care.
-We offer a unique employment model for clinicians in a collaborative clinical environment-with clinicians employed by our subsidiaries and affiliated practices-and we improve patient access through in-network payor contracts and primary care and specialist physician referrals.
+We empower clinicians to focus on patient care and relationships by providing a superior workplace environment, as well as clinical and technology capabilities to deliver high quality care.
+We offer a unique employment model for clinicians in a collaborative clinical environment, and we improve patient access through in-network payor contracts and primary care and specialist physician referrals.
 Our integrated platform and national infrastructure reduce administrative burdens for clinicians while increasing engagement and satisfaction.
 Our digital platform enables collaboration across the clinician team.
 Our clinicians are dedicated to our mission-in surveys we conducted in January 2021, 85% of our clinicians surveyed said they feel inspired to do their best and 97% believe they are positively assisting their patients to live a healthier life through their work at LifeStance.